PUBLIC ART

 We recognise and respect that New Westminster is on the unceded and unsurrendered land of the Halkomelem speaking peoples.
 We acknowledge that colonialism has made invisible their histories and connections to the land.
 As a City, we are learning and building relationships with the people whose lands we are on.

-Learn more about our land acknowledgement here.
+Learn more here about our reconciliation journey.

 About Public Art